Introduction to probabilistic concurrent systems: Preliminaries

-The node $(\alpha_0,d)$ is a null node.
-The first clique of a random infinite execution starting from $\alpha_0$ has probability $0$ to be~$d$; although it was not impossible \emph{a priori}, as seen on Fig.~\ref{fig:petrinetrs},~$(d)$.
+As already observed, the node $(\alpha_0,d)$ is a null node.
+The first clique of a random infinite execution starting from $\alpha_0$ has probability $0$ to be~$d$; although it was not impossible \emph{a priori}, as seen on Fig.~\ref{fig:pokqwdoijjq}. \end{example}

-For the example of concurrent system depicted in Fig.~\ref{fig:pkazpoaaaz}, the above technique seems heavy to derive the probabilistic parameters of the uniform measure.
-Instead, we rely on the special form $f_\alpha(x)=r^{|x|}\Gamma(\alpha,\alpha\cdot x)$ for the uniform measure, with $r$ the characteristic root of the system, unknown for now, and with $\Gamma$ the Parry cocyle, also unknown.
+\begin{example} For the concurrent system from Example~\ref{exm:3}, whose graph of states is depicted in Fig.~\ref{fig:pkazpoaaaz}, the above technique seems heavy to derive the probabilistic parameters of the uniform measure.
+Instead, we rely on the special form $f_\alpha(x)=r^{|x|}\Gamma(\alpha,\alpha\cdot x)$ for the uniform measure, with $r$ the characteristic root of the system, unknown for now, and with $\Gamma$ the Parry cocycle, also unknown.